ECCC-MSC/open-data/canada.ca_upcoming/how-to/readme_en.md

 Temporal by default is now, closest past for model data.

+Users can use &layer= in WMS GetCapabilities requests to point to a specific layer and retrieve a smaller XML payload with up to date temporal dimensions
+* Example for the 1km radar snow layer: https://geo.weather.gc.ca/geomet?service=WMS&version=1.3.0&request=GetCapabilities&layer=RADAR_1KM_RSNO

+### Legends

 ### Customizing colors

 SLD standard… which software supports SLD for WMS… and provide an SLD file in the doc that for display in a leaflet window… do something cool with using the live clouds layer with some funky colorscale.

+### legend

-## How to download raw data
+## How to access raw data

+### Raw data download

 Data feeds: the MSC offers its data ..AMQP

 Direct access from the web browser and from scripting commands such as LINK-WGET.

+### Raw data web services

-WCS , WFS or WFS3, with links.
+WMS GetFeatureInfo, WCS , WFS or WFS3, with links.

 Get the list of available datasets and corresponding time range from the GetCapabilities (not correct name for wfs3)